atsign-foundation/docs.atsign.com/content/docs/reference/encryption.md

 ## Video

-Hate reading?
+Not a fan of reading?
 Watch this [video](https://www.youtube.com/watch?v=A12jdKPa4WE) instead!

 {{< youtube src="https://www.youtube.com/embed/A12jdKPa4WE" >}}